irawoodring/343/history-and-architecture/PITCHME.md

 I will leave it to you to explore PHP, Python, Ruby, and Lua from the book.

-There are all important (some even being in the top 10 of the TIOBE index), and are explored in Chapter 2.
+They are all important (some even being in the top 10 of the TIOBE index), and are explored in Chapter 2.

 Also in Chapter 2 are overviews of C# and meta-languages.
 ---